chidiamara/alx-zero_day/0x03-git/README.md

-Programming requires dedication and commitment
+Programming requires dedication and commitment.
+It will be an amazing learning experience